 Fresh green chiles are pungent and subtly sweet with varying levels of heat depending on the particular variety.
-Fresh chiles are typically roasted before use which lends a smoky note.
-This green chile powder is rich and earthy with medium hot heat (6-7 on a scale of 1-10).
+They're typically roasted before use which lends a smoky note.
+Our Hatch Green Chile Powder is rich and earthy with medium hot heat (6-7 on a scale of 1-10).

 What can I substitute for green chiles?

 Poblano chile peppers or jalapeños can be used as a substitute for fresh green chiles and jalapeño chile powder can be substituted for green chile powder, although it is slightly less spicy and has a more fruity flavor.

 The level of heat in either a red or green chile depends on the exact variety of chile.
 The main flavor difference between red and green chiles is that green (less ripe) chiles tend to have a fresher, crisper flavor while red chiles develop more sweetness and smokiness.
 Red chiles are simply ripened green chiles.